nickswimsfast/SetupML/README.md

 # SetupML
 Tipsheet with commands to setup ubuntu 16.04 with tools and commands for ML.
+Specifically;
+* Tensorflow GPU with Jupyter notebook compatibility (with docker image)

 # Computer
 Graphics = GTX 1070